 • Parking.
 If your current clients drive and your old salon had parking, make sure your new place has some sort of parking nearby too.

 • Visibility vs rent.
-High street presence costs more.
-Side street locations are cheaper but need more marketing.
-Neither is wrong.
-Just know what you're trading off.
+High street presence costs more, while side street locations are cheaper but need more marketing.
+Neither is wrong; just know what you're trading off.

 • Competition nearby.
-Three salons on the same street isn't necessarily bad if there's enough demand.
-No salons nearby might mean there's no demand.
-Look at what's there and why.
+Three salons on the same street isn't necessarily bad if there's enough demand, but no salons nearby could mean there's no demand at all.
+Look at what's already there and ask why.

-Visit potential locations at different times.
-Saturday afternoon.
-Tuesday morning.
-See what the footfall actually looks like, not what the letting agent claims.
+Visit potential locations at different times, a Saturday afternoon and a Tuesday morning, and see what the footfall actually looks like rather than trusting what the letting agent claims.

 The financial reality

-Moving is expensive.
-More expensive than most people budget for.
+Moving is more expensive than most people budget for.

 • Deposit.
 Typically 3-6 months' rent upfront.
 On a £2,000/month unit, that's £6,000-£12,000 before you've touched anything.

 • Professional fees.
-Solicitor for the lease.
-Accountant for advice.
-Maybe an architect if you're doing serious work.
-Budget £2,000-£5,000.
+A solicitor for the lease, an accountant for advice, and possibly an architect if you're doing serious work will run you £2,000-£5,000.

 • Overlap period.
-You might be paying rent on two places for a month or two while you fit out the new one and wind down the old.
-Factor that in.
+You'll likely be paying rent on two places for a month or two while you fit out the new one and wind down the old, so factor that in.

 • Lost income during the move.
-Even a week closed costs you a week's takings.
-Plan for this.
+Even a week closed costs you a week's takings, so plan for it.

 • Marketing the new location.
-Signage, announcements, maybe some launch offers to bring people through the door.
-Another £1,000-£3,000.
+Signage, announcements, and launch offers to bring people through the door will cost another £1,000-£3,000.

 Total realistic budget for a modest move: £30,000-£50,000.
 For a significant upgrade: £50,000-£100,000.
 If those numbers make you nervous, you're not ready yet.